rust-lang/rustc-dev-guide/src/building/suggested.md

 in your `.vscode/settings.json` file.
 This will ask `rust-analyzer` to use `x.py check` to check the sources, and the stage 0 rustfmt to format them.

+> NOTE: Make sure to replace `TARGET_TRIPLE` in the `rust-analyzer.rustfmt.overrideCommand`
+> setting with the appropriate target triple for your machine.
+An example of such
+> a triple is `x86_64-unknown-linux-gnu`.
+An easy way to check the target triple
+> is looking in the `build` folder in the root of your rust clone after building the
+> compiler at least once.
+It will have a folder with the same name as your target triple.

 If you're running `coc.nvim`, you can use `:CocLocalConfig` to create a `.vim/coc-settings.json` and enter the same settings as above, but replacing `editor.formatOnSave: true,` with